richytong/thunk-test/README.md

 //     ✓ returns whatever was passed to it
 ```

 thunk Tests are composed of a string descriptor, a function to test, and test cases denoted by `.case` and `.throws`.
+Additionally, any test cases may be asynchronous - either by returning a Promise explicitly or using the `async` keyword.

 ```javascript
 Test(